Coherence of statistics 2023 to 2024

 You can find more information about this topic area by emailing Global.Trade.&.Investment@ons.gov.uk.

-This work is led by the Technical Engagement Division and other teams at ONS, through regular engagement and collaboration with:
+This work is led by the ONS Local and Coherence division and other teams across ONS, through regular engagement with:

 • the Government Statistical Service (GSS) Heads of Profession and Directors of Analysis